Bhopal disaster: Immediate aftermath

 In the immediate aftermath, the plant was closed to outsiders (including UCC) by the Indian government, which subsequently failed to make data public, contributing to the confusion.
 The initial investigation was conducted entirely by the Council of Scientific and Industrial Research (CSIR) and the Central Bureau of Investigation.
 The UCC chairman and CEO Warren Anderson, together with a technical team, immediately travelled to India.
-Upon arrival Anderson was placed under house arrest and urged by the Indian government to leave the country within 24 hours.
+Upon arrival, Anderson was placed under house arrest and urged by the Indian government to leave the country within 24 hours.
 Union Carbide organized a team of international medical experts, as well as supplies and equipment, to work with the local Bhopal medical community, and the UCC technical team began assessing the cause of the gas leak.

 The health care system immediately became overloaded.
-In the severely affected areas, nearly 70% were under-qualified doctors.
+In the severely affected areas, nearly 70% of doctors were underqualified.
 Medical staff were unprepared for the thousands of casualties.
 Doctors and hospitals were not aware of proper treatment methods for MIC gas inhalation.

 There were mass funerals and cremations.
-Photographer Pablo Bartholemew, on commission with press agency Rapho, took an iconic color photograph of a burial on 4 December, Bhopal gas disaster girl.
+Photographer Pablo Bartholomew, on commission with press agency Rapho, took an iconic colour photograph of a burial on 4 December, Bhopal gas disaster girl.
 Another photographer present, Raghu Rai, took a black and white photo.
-The photographers did not ask for the identity of the father or child as she was buried, and no relative has since confirmed it.
+The photographers did not ask for the identity of the father or child as she was buried and no relative has since confirmed it.
 As such, the identity of the girl remains unknown.
-Both photos became symbolic of the suffering of victims of the Bhopal disaster, and Bartholomew went on to win the 1984 World Press Photo of the Year.
+Both photos became symbolic of the suffering of victims of the Bhopal disaster, and Bartholomew went on to win the 1985 World Press Photo of the Year.

 Within a few days, trees in the vicinity became barren, and bloated animal carcasses had to be disposed of.
 170,000 people were treated at hospitals and temporary dispensaries, and 2,000 buffalo, goats, and other animals were collected and buried.
 Supplies, including food, became scarce owing to suppliers' safety fears.
-Fishing was prohibited causing further supply shortages.
+Fishing was prohibited, causing further supply shortages.